NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 In the ``parallel_stereo`` command, we have used ``subpixel-mode 1`` which is less accurate but reasonably fast.
-We have also used ``alignment-method none``, since the images are map-projected onto the same terrain with the same resolution, thus no additional alignment is necessary.
+We have also used ``alignment-method none``, since the images are mapprojected onto the same terrain with the same resolution, thus no additional alignment is necessary.
 More details about how to set these and other ``parallel_stereo`` parameters can be found in :numref:`settingoptionsinstereodefault`.